UBS rejigs structure for European, emerging market wealth management

-ZURICH Swiss bank UBS (UBSG.S) is further reorganizing its wealth management businesses in European and emerging markets to simplify its structure, according to a memo seen by Reuters on Monday.
+ZURICH (Reuters) - Swiss bank UBS (UBSG.S) is further reorganizing its wealth management businesses in European and emerging markets to simplify its structure, according to a memo seen by Reuters on Monday.

 As part of the restructure, UBS Europe SE, its Frankfurt-based bank, will now house all its European onshore wealth management businesses.